OndrejValla/zuzu-valla/README.md

 Zuzana's main focus is portrait photography, however, many people keep asking her if she could be their wedding photographer.<br>
 Zuzana's current website only displays her art photography, therefore people can not see any wedding portraits.<br>
 The aim of this project was to create a user-friendly website that could give my wife the ability to present herself as a wedding photographer.<br>
-Easy to navigate website, where all potential customers can find out more about Zuzu's history and see a preview of previous weddings portraits, was the main focus.
-Users can also discover different wedding packages and prices Zuzana has to offer and are able to contact her directly by the contact form.<br>
+I focused to design easy to navigate website, where all potential customers can find out more about Zuzu, see her previous work and be able to get in touch.
 I hope you will enjoy this website.